Graflex Pacemaker versus Anniversary

 Unfortunately there exist not such a cam for use with the 7 inch Aero lens.

 Photos above show the Pacemaker Speed Graphic with the top mounted rangefinder.

-________________________Good to know whether your Speed Graphic is suitable for use with the Kodak Aero lens.____________________________
+_______Good to know if your Speed Graphic is suitable for use with the Kodak Aero lens._____________

 You must know that there are 3 different film size Pacemaker Speed Graphic cameras.

 Be sure to buy the right one to fit the 7 inch Aero lens.